-If you were injured in a motorcycle accident, you need a lawyer with a track record of excellence in this specific area.
+If you were injured in a motorcycle accident in Arlington, you need an Arlington motorcycle accident lawyer with a track record of excellence in this specific area.
 Motorcycle accidents in particular and personal injury law, in general, are complex areas that require years of first-hand experience.
 At Thompson Law, we advocate for the rights of motorcycle accident victims, so they get the compensation they deserve.

-Our team of legal experts offers free evaluations to determine whether you have a case.
+Our team of legal experts offers free case reviews to determine whether you have a case we can help with.
 Texas has a statute of limitations on personal injury claims, so call us today to get started.
 Your lawyer will make sure everything is organized and filed on time so you can focus on your health and recovery.